-How Do You Find A Minnesota Company’s Registered Agent?
+How Do I Search For A Minnesota Registered Agent?

-Look at the MN registered agent name and registered office street address.
+- In the results, you’ll find the registered agent’s name and registered office street address.

-If you want to legally notify someone through their Minnesota registered agent service, just send a certified letter directly to the registered agent name at the registered office address.
+If you want to legally notify a business through their Minnesota registered agent service, just send a certified letter directly to the registered agent name and registered office address.